tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 03/15/2022

-## Hi.
+Hi.
 I'm going to put off the gradient hover today on the checkbox.
 I'm going to focus on the other styles.
+Today went well.
+I was able to style the filters and bottom navbar.

 Code holder